MUDzain/Ethereum-Fraud-Detection-System/README.md

 - Making sure all tests pass consistently
 - Optimizing the model performance
 - Handling different data formats

-## Future Improvements

-If I had more time, I would:
-- Add more sophisticated ML algorithms
-- Improve the web interface design
-- Add more blockchain features
-- Implement real-time data updates
-- Add user authentication

 ---

 **Note**: This fraud detection model Project is trained on historical data and should not be used for real financial decisions.